 Implementing ACEs Screening in Pediatric Clinics

-While we cannot imagine the hardship facing parents and families there right now, for any families here in our community seeking ways to discuss this with their children, here are some resources.
+For any families here in our community seeking ways to discuss these issues with their children, here are some resources.

 The California Surgeon General’s office has launched HealTogetherCA.org, the online hub for our state’s ACEs and toxic stress public awareness campaign, to increase awareness of the health impacts of ACEs and toxic stress among caregivers across California, while offering support and healing strategies.